-Upon hearing the phrase omega fats, a number of different things may pop into your head.
+Upon hearing the phrase omega fats, a variety of concepts may pop into your head, not all necessarily good.
 Perhaps the word fat makes you shutter, or perhaps you are reminded of fish oil (and its lingering smell).

 The truth is that omega fatty acids 3-6- 9 are really important for keeping your skin, mind, and body healthy and balanced.
 For starters, they reinforce the integrity of cell membranes, hormone production, and important brain functions.
 Plus, omega fatty acids 3 and 6 are accredited for superb anti-inflammation capabilities.
 With this in mind, it should be no surprise that omega fatty acids have been shown to help prevent several serious health conditions, including heart disease, high blood pressure, and diabetes.
 Plus, it can nourish your skin for an overall rejuvenated look.